qtop/qtop/docs/documentation.md

 #### YAML Format (?)

 YAML was chosen as it is human-readable and should thus be easier for people to read and modify to their liking.
 That said, the configuration file is in a YAML-**like** format.
-It does not faithfully follow the format 100%, as it was written quickly and haphazardly.
+It does not faithfully follow the format 100%, as it was written quickly.
 It was decided against using the standard PyYAML module for two reasons:

   1. support for python 2.5 was recently dropped, while we, on the other hand, aim to keep supporting it
   2. we would very much like qtop to have zero dependencies, so that users can just download and run it on their potentially "sui generis" systems, without the need to download **any** extra packages.